mycelium/j24-25/tasks/java/2/README.md

         };
     }
 ```
+Alternatively, you can open the site with this path in the browser.

 ## Customizing the Mapper
 By default, the server uses a built-in JSON mapper.
 You can replace it with a custom implementation: